0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	popfq
 ```

-As you can see above `rbx` register contains the start address of the decompressing kernel code and we just put this address with `boot_stack_end` offset to the `rsp` register.
-After this stack will be correct.
-You can find definition of the `boot_stack_end` in the end of `compressed/head_64.S` file:
+As you can see above, the `rbx` register contains the start address of the kernel decompressor code and we just put this address with `boot_stack_end` offset to the `rsp` register which represents pointer to the top of the stack.
+After this step, the stack will be correct.
+You can find definition of the `boot_stack_end` in the end of [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/head_64.S) assembly source code file:

 ```assembly
 	.bss